the-engine-room/archive-rdf-primer/_posts/6-sharing-data/0000-06-04-anonymising-data.md

 ##What data should be de-identified?

-The short answer is, any and all data that has any potential to identify a person  But it is still important to conduct a thorough risk assessment of the possible consequences of data release during project design and update it before release.
+The short answer is, any and all data that has any potential to identify a person.
+But it is still important to conduct a thorough risk assessment of the possible consequences of data release during project design and update it before release.
 Once the data is out, it's too late.
 Consider the following:

 * Can an individual be identified from the data, or, from the data and other relatively accessible information?
 * Does the data ‘relate to’ the identifiable individual, whether in personal or family life, business or profession?